Prajjwal-Arya/WRAP-Catalyst-Assistant-Using-DialogFlow/README.md

 If you want to create a multilingual agent, go to this [link](https://dialogflow.com/docs/agents/multilingual) .
 ### Custom Response
 To create some custom response or rich messages use inline editor in [Fulfillment](https://dialogflow.com/docs/fulfillment/configure) .
-### Logs
+### To see logs
-To see logs: open [Firebase](https://console.firebase.google.com) --> then 'go to console' --> open your project --> Checkout your console logs under 'Function' section .
+Open [Firebase](https://console.firebase.google.com) --> then 'go to console' --> open your project --> Checkout your console logs under 'Function' section .